Authing/docs/docs/en/guides/authorization/user-consent-authz.md

 Assume your company is responsible for social communication business, and now another company wants to develop a tool for organizing and exporting chat records by calling your business API, and also has signed a contract with your company.
 Now that you want to authorize user information to this company safely, what you expect as follows:

 11. API are only open to partner companies.
-2. Different partners have different access rights, and the business APIs they can access are also different.
+12. Different partners have different access rights, and the business APIs they can access are also different.
-3. The partner company must **obtain the user's consent** before obtaining its own company's user data from the business API.
+13. The partner company must **obtain the user's consent** before obtaining its own company's user data from the business API.
-4. If the cooperation is finished in the future, or any changes occur, the certain data permissions can be withdrawn or disabled completely.
+14. If the cooperation is finished in the future, or any changes occur, the certain data permissions can be withdrawn or disabled completely.

 ## Privilege Management and Distribution

-Firstly, create two users in Approw, which are user1@123.com and user2@123.com respectively
+Firstly, create two users in Authing, which are user1@123.com and user2@123.com respectively

 ![](~@imagesZhCn/guides/authorization/create-user-1.png)

-Create an application in Approw.
+Create an application in Authing.
 Suppose our social software is called "Steam Chat", then the application name is called "Steam Chat".
 ![](~@imagesZhCn/guides/authorization/create-app.png)

 In the application details, click the Authorization tab, switch to the Data Resources tab, and then click Add.